Polack: Ethnonyms

 The neutral English language noun for a Polish person (male or female) today is Pole (see also: Naming Poland in foreign languages).
 In some other languages such as Swedish, Norwegian or Scots, polack or polakk are inoffensive terms for a person from Poland.

-In Iberian languages, polaco is a mild slur for people from Catalonia, though it is a completely neutral way of referring to Polish people in all Ibero-American countries except Brazil, where, much like galego (Galician), alemão (German) and russo (Russian), it became a politically incorrect term, and the noun used for Polish people is polonês (such term is absent from Spanish and other Portuguese variants).
+In Iberian languages, polaco is a mild slur for people from Catalonia, though it is a completely neutral way of referring to Polish people in all Ibero-American countries except Brazil, where it became a politically incorrect term, and the noun used for Polish people nowadays is polonês (such term is absent from Spanish and other Portuguese variants).

 In Ukrainian, the old exonym лях (lyakh, lyakhy) is now considered offensive In Russian the same word, formerly often used with negative connotations but not generally offensive, is obsolete.
 In both languages it was replaced by the neutral поляк (polyak).

-Another common Russian ethnic slur for Poles is пшек (pshek), an onomatopoeia derived from Polish phonology: prepositions prze- and przy- are quite common, with rz corresponding to the sound of "sh", and the sibilant-sounding speech (e.g., przepraszam ("excuse me") transcribed as "psheprasham") has been a target of mockery in Russian culture.
+Another common Russian ethnic slur for Poles is пшек (pshek), an onomatopoeia derived from Polish phonology: prepositions prze- and przy- are quite common, with rz corresponding to the sound of "zh", and the sibilant-sounding speech (e.g., przepraszam ("excuse me") transcribed as "pzheprasham") has been a target of mockery in Russian culture.